MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

 # [Python SDK](#tab/python)

-To set up out-of-box model monitoring, use code that's similar to the following sample.
+Use code that's similar to the following sample.
 Replace the following placeholders with appropriate values:

 | Placeholder | Description | Example |
 | --- | --- | --- |